A tower connecting gauge groups to string topology: First construction of

 To get the homology of the spectrum $\mc C(LS^n;2)^{-TC(S^n;2)}$ we subtract $2n$ from each degree.
 This spectrum is a homotopy fiber of a map of rings, so its homology carries an associative multiplication with no unit.
 It is easy to check however that most of the products are zero, and when $n$ is odd, all the products are zero.

-\section{First Construction of $P_n F$}
+\section{First construction of $P_n F$}

 We still need to add teeth to Cor. \ref{recognition} by giving a functorial construction of $P_n F$ for general $F$ with the desired properties.
-We begin with a description of $P_n F$ in the non-fiberwise case ($B = *$) that the author learned from Greg Arone.
+We begin by sketching a description of $P_n F$ in the non-fiberwise case ($B = *$) that the author learned from Greg Arone.
 Broadly, the construction in this section is the cellular approach to $P_n F$, whereas our second construction in section \ref{secondconstruction} is the simplicial approach.

-Let $F: \mc T_{\fin}^\op \ra \mc T$ be a contravariant homotopy functor from finite based spaces to based spaces.
-We want to construct another functor $P_n F$ that agrees with $F$ on the spaces $\mc T_n$ with at most $n$ points.
-A reasonable guess is to take a Kan extension from $\mc T_n$ back to all of $\mc T_{\fin}$.
-In fact, if we assume in addition that $F$ is \emph{topological} (enriched over spaces) and that we take the homotopy right Kan extension over topological functors, then we get the right answer.
+Let $F: \mc T_{\fin}^\op \ra \mc T$ be a contravariant homotopy functor from finite based CW complexes to based spaces.
+Assume in addition that $F$ is \emph{topological}, meaning it is enriched over unbased spaces.
+Then we define $P_n F$ to be the enriched homotopy right Kan extension of $F$, from the category $\mc T_n$ of finite based sets $\il_+ = \{1,\ldots,i\}_+$ with $0 \leq i \leq n$ back to the category of all finite CW complexes $\mc T_{\fin}$.